feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 ## Tutorial: How To Set Up Your Linode

-In this guide, I will demonstrate how to set up a fresh Ubuntu server from scratch, update everything, install essential software, lock down the server to make it more resilient against basic attacks and denial-of-service, improve server stability, and finally install common software like Nginx, MySQL, Python, Node, etc.
+In this guide, I will demonstrate how to set up a fresh Ubuntu server from scratch, update everything, install essential software, lock down the server to make it more resilient against basic attacks and denial-of-service, improve server stability, setup automatic backups to another server, and finally install common software like Nginx, MySQL, Python, Node, etc.

 ### A Note About This Guide